yannickhofmann/ofxSherpaOnnx/README.md

 # ofxSherpaOnnx

-openFrameworks addon for real-time speech-to-text using [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx).
+openFrameworks addon for real-time speech-to-text and text-to-speech using [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx).

 ## What is ofxSherpaOnnx?

-ofxSherpaOnnx brings high-quality, real-time, offline speech recognition into the openFrameworks ecosystem.
-It acts as a C++ wrapper for the `sherpa-onnx` library, allowing for easy integration of voice control and transcription into creative coding projects.
+ofxSherpaOnnx brings high-quality, real-time, offline speech recognition and synthesis into the openFrameworks ecosystem.
+It acts as a C++ wrapper for the `sherpa-onnx` library, allowing for easy integration of voice control, transcription, and speech generation into creative coding projects.

-This makes it possible to build voice-activated installations, experimental interfaces, and real-time generative applications without relying on cloud services or Python.
+This makes it possible to build speech-enabled installations, experimental interfaces, and real-time generative applications without relying on cloud services or Python.

 ## Tested Environments